Florida Withdraws From Federal Pandemic Assistance Program

 Keeping an eye on all this, the folks at Farm Share, who operate free food distribution are gearing up for a possible surge in demand as federal pandemic funds programs end.

 “There are going to be surges as these events occur.
 We expect to see spikes.
 Just how long will those spikes last?
 Will those spikes last?
-Will it create a new plateau or untimely dip down,” said Stephen Shelly, Farm Share CEO.MORE NEWS: ‘It's About Coming Together’: Vigil Held On Surfside Beach To Remember Victims Of Condo Collapse
+Will it create a new plateau or untimely dip down,” said Stephen Shelly, Farm Share CEO.MORE NEWS: ‘Trying Our Hardest 24 Hours A Day’: First Responders Have Removed Over 3 Million Pounds Of Concrete From Condo Collapse Site

 When it comes to rent, 6.2 million renters or one in seven are behind in payments.